 This Strawberry Shortcake Cake fills fluffy and moist vanilla cake with sweet, aromatic macerated strawberries and berry hinted Swiss meringue buttercream.
 Each bite is fruity, tender and melts in your mouth.
-If you love this cake, you will love my Strawberry Cornmeal Cake, Strawberry Punch Bowl Cake and Strawberry Short Cake Funnel Cakes!
+If you love this cake, you will love my Strawberry Cornmeal Cake, White Cake recipe, Strawberry Punch Bowl Cake and Strawberry Short Cake Funnel Cakes!

 On the rare occasion when I’m trying to clean up my diet, I struggle to give up sugar.
 Shocking, I know.
 Saying no to the midnight cookie and wiping frosting off my finger instead of licking it are more difficult than missing a juicy episode of RHOA.
 And I’m talking drink-throwing, reunion night juicy!